itsRenuka22/plate-perfect/README.md

       pip install -r requirements.txt
     ```

+5. **Create following empty folders**

+      ```bash
+      check2
+      distinct_ocr
+      uploads
+      ```

 4. **Change paths**

       ```bash
-      Update the paths inside the code  as per your system
+      Update the paths inside the code as per your system.
+Locations where paths are to be changed are marked.
     ```

 5. **Execute**

       ```bash
-      python3 mainimg.py
+      python3 app.py
     ```

 **Input:**
-- An image file.
+- An image or video file.

 ### Example